pkumar-uk/cnvrt/README.md

 To build run issue command

-`go build main.go`
+`go build -o ./cnvrt main.go`

-this will creatre **main** in the same folder which is an executable, now run it by issuing the command
+this will creatre **cnvrt** an executable in the same folder, now run it by issuing the command

-`./main inputfile outputfile`
+`./cnvrt inputfile outputfile`

 make sure to replace inputfile and outputfile with correct relevant filenames with path
 ## Testing